Skip to main content

 Payments and plans

-Stripe entry fees, trial gating, and which features are actually plan-limited.
+Stripe entry fees, plan limits, and which features require Pro or Enterprise.

 Pricing and billing